Germany's Scholz rejects Turkish claims against Greece

 In response, Athens accuses Turkey of conducting hundreds of illegal military sorties over the islands.

+"Our neighbours and all our partners know that the Greek islands threaten no-one," Mitsotakis said at the news conference with Scholz.

+"Everyone knows that international agreements do not change through arbitrary interpretations.
+Nor does history change through delusions, or geography through forged maps."

-Last month, the United States said that Greek sovereignty was not in doubt, after Ankara lodged a protest over the deployment of Greek armoured vehicles on the islands of Lesbos and Samos.
+Last month, the United States said that Greek sovereignty was not in doubt, after Turkey lodged a protest over the deployment of Greek armoured vehicles on the islands of Lesbos and Samos.

 © 2022 AFP